ritza-co/CodeCapsules/Docs/DomainDocs.md

 - **Root Domain**: The root domain is a combination of a second-level and top-level domain **without** a subdomain. `example.com` is an example of a root domain, whereas `www.example.com` is not a root domain.

+## DNS records

 - **Domain Registrar**: A company accredited to sell domains is called a domain registrar.

 - **A Record**: An A record routes domains to IP addresses.

 - **Wildcard subdomain**: A wildcard subdomain points all subdomains not created for your purchased domain to a specific place.
 For example, if a wildcard subdomain was created for `example.com`, and the subdomains `info` and `123` were not created for `example.com`, both `info.example.com` and `123.example.com` would route to `example.com`.

-- **CNAME Record**: A CNAME record, also known as an _alias_ routes subdomains to other domain names.
+- **CNAME Record**: A CNAME record, also known as an _alias_, routes subdomains to other domain names.
 For example, `mail.example.com` may route to `mail.google.com`.
 CNAME records are unlike A records, which route to a specific IP address.

+## HTTP and SSL
 - **Hyptertext Transfer Protocol** (HTTP): HTTP is a protocol for transferring data from a server (a web-application), to a client (your web-browser).

 - **Hypertext Transfer Protocol Secure** (HTTPS): HTTPS is like HTTP, except the data transferred from the server to client is **encrypted** for better security.